-The bank reported a consolidated asset base of DKK54.9 billion (around €7.4 billion) as of the end of December 2020.
-As of end-December 2020, Ringkjøbing operated through a network of 24 branches and had 612 full-time employees.
+The bank reported a consolidated asset base of DKK57.1 billion (around €7.7 billion) as of June 2021.
+As of June 2021, Ringkjøbing operated through a network of 24 branches and had 612 full-time employees.

 Ringkjøbing shares are listed on the NASDAQ Copenhagen Stock Exchange (Ticker: RILBA).
-As of 31 December 2020, the bank's largest shareholder with more than a 5% stake was pension provider Arbejdsmarkedets Tillægspension (ATP).
+As of 31 December 2020, the bank's largest shareholders with more than a 5% stake was pension provider Arbejdsmarkedets Tillægspension (ATP) and Liontrust Asset Management Plc (London, Great Britain).